danfuzz/samizdat/doc/language-guide/02-data.md

 more value representations, followed by a final `]`.
 Values are separated with commas (`,`).

-The contents of generators and collections (lists, maps, strings) can be "interpolated" into a list (that is, have their elements become elements of the result) by placing a `*` after the value or expression to interpolate.
+The contents of generators and collections (e.g. boxes, lists, maps, and strings) can be "interpolated" into a list (that is, have their elements become elements of the result) by placing a `*` after the value or expression to interpolate.

 ```
 []                            ## the empty list